Who We Are

 Sheila Bedi, Roderick and Solange MacArthur Justice Center Attorney

-Locke E. Bowman, Roderick and Solange MacArthur Justice Center Director and Clinical Associate Professor
+Locke E. Bowman, Roderick and Solange MacArthur Justice Center Executive Director and Clinical Professor of Law

 Locke Bowman believes "that our principal role, in addition to being teachers and lawyers, is to be public advocates.
 We have a remarkable opportunity as clinical teachers to expose students to new ideas, to new ways of thinking about the legal system.
 We have a responsibility to be leaders in our community."
 Bowman has handled a variety of civil and criminal litigation, including police misconduct litigation, civil suits seeking damages for the wrongfully convicted, cases about the rights of the media in the criminal justice system, suits seeking resources for indigent criminal defendants, firearms control litigation and suits on a variety of other topics.
 Bowman was named an Illinois "Super Lawyer" in 2005, 2006, 2007, 2008, and 2009 for his work in constitutional law and civil rights.
 He also is a recipient of the "First Defender Award," presented by the First Defense Legal Aid (FDLA) annually to someone who has helped to advance the cause of providing effective representation to indigent persons in the criminal justice system; the "Citizens Alert Rev. Willie Baker Award, given by Citizens Alert for contributions toward community justice; the Clarence Darrow Award, given by the Clarence Darrow Commemorative Committee for leadership efforts to reform the death penalty system; and the Illinois Public Defender Association Award for Excellence and Meritorious Service, among other awards and honors.

 David J. Bradford, founding attorney of the MacArthur Justice Center